abhishek-01k/aptos-vocal-ai-trading/README.md

 **5. Onboarding Challenges:**
 The onboarding process for new users into the DeFi ecosystem is often cumbersome, involving multiple steps and a steep learning curve.
 Simplifying this process is crucial to enhancing user adoption.

-**6. Crypto-to-Fiat Conversion:**
-Converting cryptocurrencies to fiat currency remains a significant hurdle for users, especially those unfamiliar with the available tools and platforms that facilitate this process.

 ### Features
 - **Multilingual Voice Commands:** Execute trades and manage your portfolio using voice commands in languages like Spanish, German, French, and more.
 - **AI-Driven Translation:** Utilize advanced AI to accurately translate your voice commands, ensuring precise execution of your trading strategies.